distributed-lab/bitcoin-prover/README.md

 ## Usage

+> [!IMPORTANT]
-> **Important:** All commands must be run from the root directory of the repository.
+> All commands must be run from the root directory of the repository.

 After running any script, you need to install the Python dependencies.
 To do that, create a virtual environment and install the dependencies from `requirements.txt` using the following commands: